How to stay awake in an online meeting

 19) Meet when you’re naturally more alert

 If possible, morning larks may want to schedule most of their meetings earlier in the day.
-Likewise, night owls might want to stick the afternoon.
+Likewise, night owls might to want to stick the afternoon.

 Another idea is to schedule your most monotonous class for when you’re most alert.